-How ACL's Disability and Aging Network is Advancing Vaccination Efforts
+How ACL's Disability and Aging Networks are Responding to COVID-19

-The Urgent Need to Vaccinate Older Adults and People with Disabilities
+The Urgent Need to Vaccinate and Support Older Adults and People with Disabilities

 COVID-19 has disproportionately affected people with disabilities and older adults.
-Older adults are at highest risk for severe illness and death because of COVID-19, followed by people with intellectual and developmental disabilities.
 All people who receive long-term services and supports (LTSS) in the community, regardless of age or type of disability, face a higher risk of COVID-19 infection.
 Those risks are even greater for older adults and people of color with disabilities.

-Due to this high risk, the CDC recommends states prioritize older adults and people with underlying health conditions to get vaccinated.
-The Administration for Community Living (ACL) network can collaborate to support this need.
-ACL programs are highly engaged with states and other partners, working to ensure vaccine access for all eligible people with disabilities and older adults.
-ACL grant programs provide and improve access to services and support the functional needs of individuals with disabilities and older adults so they can remain in their homes and communities.
+The Administration for Community Living's (ACL) aging and disability networks are collaborating with state, local, and federal partners to support the need for vaccination of highrisk populations, and to support older adults and people with disabilities in need of community living services and supports.
+ACL programs are highly engaged with states and other partners working to ensure vaccine access for people with disabilities and older adults, and to provide and improve access to services and supports that address their functional needs so they can remain in their homes and communities.

-This document is a summary of ACL's programs with examples of activities and partnerships that can support vaccine access.
-ACL has also published an in-depth overview of strategies that support vaccine access.
+This document is a summary of ACL's programs with examples of activities and partnerships that can support access to vaccines and critical services and supports at the community level.
+ACL has also created a webpage with vaccination and booster resources for the aging and disability networks.

-Nine Major Components of ACL's Disability and Aging Network
+Major Components of ACL's Disability and Aging Network